Myth Busted: Mounting TV Over Gas Fireplace Damages TV | Debunked

 Prewiring or outlet relocation is a straightforward process in many cases.
-In other cases behind wall wire concealment while possible may not be economically feasible.
-If you have a more recent home, your fireplace is most likely already pre wired for electrical, HDMI and coax, and even if you do not have a prewired fireplace, the ability to become properly wired is possible be it at a higher cost than you might be willing to pay.
+In other cases behind wall wire, concealment, while possible, may not be economically feasible.
+If you have a more recent home, your fireplace is probably already prewired for electrical, HDMI, and coax.
+Even if you do not have a prewired fireplace, the ability to become properly wired is possible, be it at a higher cost than you might be willing to pay.
 There is also the option of wire tracking to conceal wiring.
-While not invisible it offers an attractive alternative to the more expensive option of hiring a electrician, drywall and painting crew.
-Then you still have to mount the tv afterwards.
-While many fireplaces can be post-wired, due to housing code and fireblocking many simply can’t be done without extensive work.
+While not invisible, it offers an attractive alternative to the more expensive option of hiring an electrician, drywall, and painting crew.
+Then you still have to mount the tv afterward.
+While many fireplaces can be post-wired, due to housing code and fire-blocking, many can’t be done without extensive work.
 As I mentioned earlier, anything is possible but are you willing to pay for it?

 TV Mounting Over Gas Fireplace Causes Neck Strain

-When mounting a TV above a fireplace we recommend either a tilt mount or articulated mount.
-Articulated mounts tilt both on a Y and X axis– which means no glare or sore neck.
-While the use of tilt mounts are acceptable, the use of a reasonably priced, commercial grade full motion arm or “swivel” bracket to hold the flat screen will allow you to alter the angle and the axis of the flat screen for superior viewing.
+When mounting a TV above a fireplace, we recommend either a tilt mount or an articulated mount.
+Articulated mounts tilt both on a Y and X-axis– which means no glare or sore neck.
+While the use of tilt mounts is acceptable, using a reasonably priced, commercial grade full motion arm or “swivel” bracket to hold the flat screen will allow you to alter the angle and the axis of the flat screen for superior viewing.

 Mounting A TV Over A Gas Fireplace Damages TV

-First off the heat and soot is minimal in wood burning and non-existent in gas fireplaces 24 inches over a firebox.
-Have you ever touched the top of your fireplace, was it warm?
-A flat panel or LCD TV, like a laptop or most electronics, will give off a certain amount of heat during normal working conditions, but a TV properly mounted over your gas fireplace, even wide-open, will not trigger the TV to become any hotter than normal.
+First off, the heat and soot are minimal in wood-burning and non-existent in gas fireplaces 24 inches over a firebox.
+Have you ever touched the top of your fireplace?
+Was it warm?
+Like a laptop or most electronics, a flat panel or LCD TV will give off a certain amount of heat during normal working conditions.
+Still, a TV properly mounted over your gas fireplace, even wide-open, will not trigger the TV to become any hotter than normal.
 Gas fireplaces are always safe.
-Would burning fireplaces are a little different and must be treated that way.
-Most wood burning fireplaces must meets basic residential building code is constructed to trap all the heat and smoke of a flames inside the flue– and are so well-insulated so that no smoke or heat should ever ruin your TV.
-That being said if your friends go crazy stoking the fire and a flame is leaping out your firebox nothing’s safe.
+Would burning fireplaces be a little different and must be treated that way.
+Most wood-burning fireplaces must meet the basic residential building code is constructed to trap all the heat and smoke of flames inside the flue– and are so well-insulated that no smoke or heat should ever ruin your TV.
+If your friends go crazy stoking the fire and a flame is leaping out your firebox, nothing’s safe.

-The fireplace TV mounting experts at South Charlotte Services have done honestly hundreds of brick, sheetrock and stone fireplace TV installations in the Charlotte-area.
-Our specially-trained techs have the practical know-how and experience that comes with daily exposure to these and other types of specialty-installations.
+Honestly, the fireplace TV mounting experts at South Charlotte Services have done hundreds of brick, sheetrock, and stone fireplace TV installations in the Charlotte area.
+Our specially-trained techs have the practical know-how and experience that comes with daily exposure to these and other types of specialty installations.
 No two fireplaces are precisely the same, but our experts have never come upon one which was impossible to mount.
-We know what we’re doing period.
+We know what we’re doing, period.
 This means your installation, whether above a fireplace or on a ceiling, will be of the highest possible quality and will always meet or go beyond your exact expectations.

-Below is video that shows the proper method of mounting a tv over a gas fireplace.
-In this case it was a stacked stone fireplace, which required commercial still toggles.
+Below is a video that shows the proper method of mounting a tv over a gas fireplace.
+In this case, it was a stacked stone fireplace, which required commercial still toggles.
 We never compromise the stacked stone by drilling directly into it.
-This can break the cleats holding the stone in place causing displacement.
-By using 4 inch commercial toggles we can go through the mortar joints and backer board ensuring a stable tv wall mount without damaging the expensive stonework.
+Hammer drills can break the stone’s cleats, causing displacement.
+Using 4-inch commercial toggles, we can go through the mortar joints and backer board, ensuring a sturdy tv wall mount without damaging the expensive stonework.